yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-get-started.md

 ## Before image

 [Before image](../#before-image) refers to the state of the row _before_ the change event occurred.
 The YugabyteDB connector sends the before image of the row when it will be configured using a stream ID enabled with before image.
-For more information about how to create the stream ID for a before image, see [yb-admin](../../../admin/yb-admin/#change-data-capture-cdc-commands).
+It is populated for UPDATE and DELETE events.
+For INSERT events, before image doesn't make sense as the change record itself is in the context of new row insertion.

+Yugabyte uses multiversion concurrency control(MVCC) mechanism, and compacts data at regular intervals.
+The compaction or the history retention is controlled by [history retention interval flag](../../reference/configuration/yb-tserver/#timestamp_history_retention_interval_sec).
+However, when before image is enabled for a database, YugabyteDB adjusts the history retention for that database based on the most lagging active CDC stream so that the previous row state is retained/available.
+Consequently, in the case of a lagging CDC stream, the amount of space required for the database grows as more data is retained.
+On the other hand, older rows that are not needed for any of the active CDC streams are identified and garbage collected.

+Schema version that is currently being used by a CDC stream will be used to frame before and current row images.
+The before image functionality is disabled by default unless it is specifically turned on during the CDC stream creation. [yb-admin](../../admin/yb-admin/#enabling-before-image) command can be used to create a CDC stream with before image enabled.
 {{< tip title="Use transformers" >}}

 Add a transformer in the source connector while using with before image; you can add the following property directly to your configuration: